NITHISHBV/NITHISHBV/README.md

 👨‍🎓 BCA Graduate with a focus on Full Stack developer.

-⏳ Currently working as SQL internship at Vaishnav technologies.
+⏳ Currently working as Full Stack Developer internship at JayBlues technologies.

 🔍 Seeking growth and connection.